 Custom content-management systems (CMS)

-We developed the first dynamic web site for a non-profit amateur sports team.
-Our custom CMS allowed them to manage all the site’s dynamic content via Excel spreadsheets.
-It generated scoreboard-like displays for games and results, articles with game photos, rosters of players, historical records and more.
-It delivered high value perfectly suited to the client’s familiarity with common business software like Excel.
-And the page-load times were blazingly fast — something users appreciate and Google tends to reward in its site rankings.
+We developed a custom CMS for a web site for a non-profit amateur sports team.
+Our CMS allowed them to manage the site’s dynamic content via ordinary Excel spreadsheets.
+It delivered high value perfectly suited to the client’s expertise with common business software.
+Our system generated scoreboard-like displays for games and results, articles with game photos, rosters of players, historical records, and more.
+And the page-load times were blazingly fast — something users appreciate and Google tends to reward in web site rankings.

 Retail inventory assistant